Aneeshass/teams-clone/README.md

 * Not just that, but this application has a **chat area** where users can chat with those in the call, **before the call starts and after the call ends** as well.
 * This app also provides a few other features alongside, such as, **sharing your screen** with everyone in the call, **recording a call and downloading** (.webm format) it to go over the meeting after it ends as well.
 * There are also features which provides the user with the **number of participants** present in the call or in the chat room.
+* The users can also **expand the stream** of any user in the call they want to focus on.
 * The users can also **invite** more people by sharing the room id using the invite button.
 ![main page](screenshots/ss2.png)
 ![main page](screenshots/ss3.png)